dewynl/msc-ai-capstone-project/docs/dissertation.md

 4. **Industry Relevance:** STEM education represents a critical area for AI assistance due to rapid technological evolution and standardised knowledge structures.

 **Implementation Impact:** The domain restriction enabled sophisticated validation rules specific to STEM education, including mathematical prerequisite checking, programming concept progression validation, and technical skill assessment alignment.
-This focused approach proved essential for achieving the 100% structural validity and 85% T5 utilization demonstrated in the final system.
+This focused approach proved essential for achieving the 100% structural validity demonstrated in initial Phase 3 implementation.

 **Future Expansion Pathway:** The architecture remains extensible to humanities domains through additional domain-specific validation modules and expanded function calling DSL definitions, providing a clear pathway for future research expansion.

 ### A.6.2 Technical Implementation Insights

-**Function Call Syntax Optimization:** The research demonstrated that function call generation is significantly more learnable for smaller models than direct JSON generation, with implications for other structured generation tasks.
+**Function Call Syntax Optimisation:** The research demonstrated that function call generation is significantly more learnable for smaller models than direct JSON generation, with implications for other structured generation tasks.

 **Format-Agnostic Parsing Architecture:** The intelligent information extraction approach with pattern-based semantic extraction proved essential for production reliability, enabling T5 to focus on educational content generation without syntactic precision requirements.
 This approach suggests broader applications for separating semantic generation from structural construction in domain-specific AI systems.